Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Diffusion Bridge Mixture Transport

 \section{Diffusion Bridge Mixture Transport}

-In this section we introduce a novel iterative algorithm for seeking the solution to $\DynSB$.
-In \cref{sec:schrodiger_problems}, it is demonstrated that the solution to $\DynSB$ admits the representation $S^*(Γ,ϒ,R,𝒫_𝒞) = S^*(Γ,ϒ,R_{0,τ},𝒫_2)R_{•|0,τ}$.
-We are concerned with the case where $R$ corresponds to the diffusion process solution to \cref{eq:sde_ref}, and in \cref{sec:diffusion_bridges} we characterize $R_{•|0,τ}$ as the law of a diffusion bridge.
+In this section, we develop the IDBM procedure.
+From \cref{sec:schrodiger_problems}, we know that the solution to $\DynSB$ admits the representation $S^*(Γ,ϒ,R,𝒫_𝒞) = S^*(Γ,ϒ,R_{0,τ},𝒫_2)R_{•|0,τ}$.
+We are concerned with the case where $R$ corresponds to the diffusion process solution to \cref{eq:sde_ref}.
+In \cref{sec:diffusion_bridges} we characterize $R_{•|0,τ}$ as the law of a diffusion bridge.
 Considering the class of processes $CR_{•|0,τ}$, indexed by $C ∈ 𝒫_2(Γ,ϒ)$, offers a natural means of approximating $S^*(Γ,ϒ,R,𝒫_𝒞)$.
-At the same time, it is advantageous to exploit the dynamic nature of $\DynSB$, rather than attempting to directly solve the $\StaSB$ problem, by constructing a sequence of diffusion approximations to $S^*(Γ,ϒ,R,𝒫_𝒞)$, as in \cref{sec:ipf_diffusion_approach}.
+At the same time, it is advantageous to exploit the dynamic nature of $\DynSB$, rather than attempting to directly solve $\StaSB$, by constructing a sequence of diffusion approximations to $S^*(Γ,ϒ,R,𝒫_𝒞)$, as in \cref{sec:ipf_diffusion_approach}.
 Processes formulated as $CR_{•|0,τ}$ are investigated in \citet{jamison1974reciprocal,jamison1975markov}.
-In these studies (\cref{sec:reciprocal}), it is revealed that $CR_{•|0,τ}$ constitutes a diffusion process if and only if $C = S^*(Γ,ϒ,R_{0,τ},𝒫_2)$, which occurs at the optimum of $\DynSB$.
-To circumvent this central issue, we draw upon a result that enables the construction of a diffusion process matching the marginal distribution of a mixture of diffusion processes (\cref{sec:mixture_matching}), of which $CR{•|0,τ}$ is a special case.
+In these studies (\cref{sec:reciprocal}), it is established that $CR_{•|0,τ}$ constitutes a diffusion process if and only if $C = S^*(Γ,ϒ,R_{0,τ},𝒫_2)$, which occurs at the optimum of $\DynSB$.
+To address this central issue, we rely on a result that allows the construction of a diffusion process matching the marginal distributions of a mixture of diffusion processes (\cref{sec:mixture_matching}), with $CR{•|0,τ}$ being a special case.
 The resulting transport is elaborated upon in \cref{sec:dbm_transports}, where we establish that its iterative application, the IDBM procedure, converges in law to $S^*(Γ,ϒ,R,𝒫_𝒞)$.
-Each step of the IDBM procedure can be implemented both in forward and backward time.
-In \cref{sec:dbm_transports}, we present suitable inference objectives that enable sample-based implementations of the IDBM procedure.
+Additionally, we present suitable inference objectives that enable sampling-based implementations of the IDBM procedure.